nanu2000/Light-Show-Engine/README.md

 # Light-Show-Boilerplate
-LightShow is a 3D boilerplate created with the purpose of flexibility, scalability, and simplicity.
+LightShow is a 3D boilerplate created for my own projects with the purpose of flexibility, scalability, and simplicity.

-Currently this project only works with Microsoft Windows 10

 This application uses two other projects for 3D model and font atlas file creation that are currently private.